Who was Maria Sabina?

 I am a woman who no longer gives milk

-I am a woman who says
+I am a woman who speaks

 I am a woman who screams